IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

    - **Test the optimized JAR download process**
    - **Test the custom reflection feature for native image building**
    - **Verify that the integrated testing of binaries works correctly**
+   - **Test the simplified Docker image building process**
+   - **Verify that the version marker container works correctly for version checking**
+   - **Test the "mark as latest" functionality with different scenarios**

 2. Make adjustments based on testing results
    - Fix any issues found during testing